 In order to get the best results, it is important for your child to be very still and relaxed for this test.
 We can get the very best results when your child is asleep or very, very drowsy.
-For most young children (toddlers and infants) and some older children, we recommend giving a mild sedative one hour before the time of testing.
+This can be an uncomfortable test and we recommend that all children be given a mild sedative one hour prior to the time of testing.